 Whole food, plant-based diets

-A whole food, plant-based (WFPB) diet goes one step further than the OMS diet because it eliminates not only all animal products but also salt, oil and added sugars.
+A whole food, plant-based (WFPB) diet goes one step further than the Overcoming MS diet because it eliminates not only all animal products but also salt, oil and added sugars.
 This is intended to further improve health outcomes.
 So on a WFPB diet, processed plant-based foods such as vegan-friendly meat and dairy substitutes and refined flour are strictly limited or eliminated completely.

 The term ‘whole food, plant-based' was coined by The China Study co-author T. Colin Campbell in the 1980s to refer to a diet which is low in fat, and high in fiber and plant material.